-The Maritime League, a non-profit Filipino maritime foundation was established in 1990 to address the need for an organization, which will help spur progress in the maritime profession and advance the interest of the maritime profession in the Philippines and the world in general.
+The Maritime League, a non-profit Filipino maritime foundation was established in 1990 to address the need for an organization, which will help spur progress in the maritime sector and advance the interest of the maritime profession and the maritime industry as a whole in the Philippines.

 Membership.
 Individual members are the biggest asset of the League and are encouraged to develop their full potential as properly learned and motivated and responsible people.
 Membership is open to any interested person directly or indirectly involved in the maritime profession or industry.
 The founders of the organization are key civilian leaders of both private and the public sectors in the maritime industry.
 Former President Fidel V. Ramos is the Chairman Emeritus of the League and the Honorary Chairman is the incumbent Secretary of Transportation and Communications.